slgraff/fakefarm/2012-9-4-paper-notes.md

 Raw notes taken during skype/ghangout/calls, etc.
 I'm going to break these down and out as time goes on...

+# 9/5 Meeting with Michael Lacroix

+##HTML
+Haml

+##CSS
+SCSS
+Bourbon
+@mixins are like methods
+- makes the code cleaner

+bourbon is a bunch of pre-made mixins
+exmple: @include transition (all 0.3s);

+@mixin defines the mixin
+@includ calls the mixin
+@extend - brings in class into another attributes

+  @extend.clearfix (anything in the clearfix class - will clear out the content. '.clearfix' comes from bootstrap)

+.scss files - you can write normal sass but it's more compatable. has a more traditional look as css.

+.sass has it's own syntax which will look different

+##JS
+Pjax
+JQ

+## Browser Testing
+Browser stack

+## Server
+Unicorn
+PG
+Thin

+look into iterm

+gem: friendly ID

+bootstrap has a slideshow

+.row-fluid
+  .span6
+    =render 'shared/slideshow' (Renders partial from slideshow)

+  .span6
+    %p
+      `Lorem...

 ## Websites
 hojoki.com
 fortawesome.com